 However, after being in the camp for almost two years, Liddell became very sick.
 He had a stroke and was unable to walk.
 The man, who had helped so many, now could not help himself.
 One morning Eric, the super athlete, who was now only 43, began to have trouble breathing.
 A little girl, who had come to visit, ran to get help.
 When she returned with a friend of Eric's, he looked up at his friend and said, "It is surrender."
 Eric died that same day.
 It was later determined that he had a large brain tumor.
 The entire camp mourned his death.
 When news reached Scotland a few months later, the entire country also mourned the death of their beloved athlete who died at such a young age.

-Eric Liddell would not have ever imagined it, but his devotion to God and commitment to spread the story of Jesus did not end in that brutal prison camp.
-His life and testimony is remembered around the world.
+Eric Liddell would not have ever imagined it, but his devotion to God and commitment to spreading the story of Jesus did not end in that brutal prison camp.
+His life and testimony are remembered around the world.
 His story has touched the hearts of millions through a movie about him that won the Academy Award.
 It is called Chariots of Fire.
+Watch Liddell win the Gold in the movie clip below!

 - Why didn't Eric Liddell want to run in the Olympic 100-meter race?